redux-model/redux-model/README.md

 ```

 ## Model effects.
 In some case, We expect the action can effect reducer from owner model but also other model.
-Yep, you can override protected method `subscribers()` and receive effect from other model.
+Yep, you can override protected method `effects()` and receive effect from other model.
 ```typescript
 class BarModel extends Model {
   reset = this.action.actionNormal(...);